 There are multiple ways to combat human error.
 However, it is recommended that you focus on limiting the impact of human error and not get caught up in the idea that we will ever be able to avoid human error entirely.
 The primary countermeasures are as follows:

 Increased awareness is an easy way to noticeably reduce risk.

 Most people mean well and if they are aware of the importance of their daily actions, as well as the value of the data processed, they will make sure they treat it with due diligence.

 The best way to avoid the incorrect handling of data and software is to train the users on how to use the software and devices.

 It is vital to introduce procedures covering all important security-related aspects (access, backups, etc.).
-These procedures must be cyclically controlled and non-compliance should result in sanctions.
+These procedures must be cyclically controlled, and non-compliance should result in sanctions.
 These procedures are generally part of the security policy.

-In order to avoid data entry errors in critical software (e.g. electronic payment), it is a good idea to set up a duplicate data entry or double validation system.
+In order to avoid data entry errors in critical software (e.g. electronic payment), it is a good idea to set up a duplicate data entry or a double validation system.

 As errors cannot be avoided entirely, it is important to learn from the consequences so they do not happen again.
 Only a targeted analysis of the mistakes made and what caused them can prevent them from being repeated in the future.